homermultitext/hmt-editors-guide/generated/guide.md

 # Homer Multitext project: guide for editors

 This document describes the HMT project's use of TEI XML in the summer of 2017.
+All citable texts in the HMT project follow the OHCO2 model:  citable units are organized in an ordered hierarchy of citation units.
+We use familiar TEI elements to represent the citation hierarchy: for citable nodes, `l` for lines of poetic text, and `p` for paragraph units of prose, with higher parts of the hierarchy (such as books of the *Iliad*) represented by TEI `div` elements.

+The focus of this document is our usage of TEI *within* those citable nodes, to document the contents of our editions.
+The order of sections describes our markup practice from "inside to out":  when elements co-occur, the element described first in this document (and so, innermost) will be wrapped by the element described later (outermost).
+The major sections are:

+1.   transcription of the main text
+2.   tokenization the main text
+3.   semantic disambiguation of named entities and abbreviations
+4.   scribal intervention in the text
+5.   editorial identification of the voice of the text

+All editorial activity at every level involves scholarly judgments, and the clean separation suggested by this scheme is to some degree artificial:  nevertheless, we hope this schema will be helpful in guiding editors to follow the HMT project's editorial principles as they exercise their best judgment.

-# Tier 1: Transcription #
+# Tier 1: Diplomatic transcription

-The transcription tier handles issues of paleographic status.
-Is a reading clear?
-How do we transcribe the specific orthographic choices of the manuscript?
-What belongs in the text edition and what is recorded elsewhere.
+The first task of HMT editors is to transcribe the text as they read it on the manuscript.
+Editors must understand what belongs in a text edition, what character set to use in transcribing the text, and how to encode the paleographic status of a reading.

-## What doesn't belong in a text edition? ##
+## What doesn't belong in a text edition?

-Text editions of the *Iliad* or scholia texts should not contain anything in the following categories:
+Text editions of the *Iliad* or scholia texts should *not* contain anything in the following categories:

 1.  critical signs: located next to the Iliadic lines in the Venetus A
 2.  connecting signs: sometimes written next to scholia and corresponding main text
 3.  metacomments: numerical or other symbolic notation that further explains the text (e.g. reordered lines)

-## Orthography ##
+## Orthography and digital character set

-Regarding the following issues of orthography, we have very specific conventions for how to display them in Unicode.
-These examples are unambiguous and therefore do require mark up.
-We do, however, want to be consistent in how we handle them in our editions.
+Texts should be transcribed using a specified subset of the Unicode character set.

 **accentuation and breathings**
 :	We record all accents and breathings as given in the manuscript (not "corrected" to modern usage).
 This category includes diaeresis, and markings for short or long vowel quantities (breve and macron).